Seagate/cortx/doc/be/CORTX-S3OVERVIEW.rst

       -  offset for each part = partNumber \* Content-Length

-   -  Long term (Assemble in mero -recommended)
+   -  Long term (Assemble in motr -recommended)

-      -  Follows CORTX-S3 protocol strictly and mero handles handles assembling in background without the user facing the delay in assemble.
+      -  Follows CORTX-S3 protocol strictly and motr handles handles assembling in background without the user facing the delay in assemble.